RepreZen/OpenAPI-Essentials-Workshop/README.md

 ## Workspace Setup

 ### RepreZen API Studio Setup
-1. Go to **File > Switch Workspace > Other...** and select the `/OASv3/workspace1` folder from your local repo.
+1. Go to **File > Switch Workspace > Other...** and select the `/workspace` folder from your local repo.
-2. Import the projects:
+2. Activate the Project Explorer view.
+If you don't see the exercise projects, you'll need to import the projects as follows:
     * Go to **File > Import > General > Existing projects into workspace**
     * Click Browse...
     * Click OK